ajbarker93/vaxi_track/vaxitrack/static/user_guide.md

-# User guide for VaxiTrack
+# Patient guide for using VaxiTrack

 Here are the steps to follow when looking for a local vaccine: